Using your shoulder after surgeryShoulder surgery - using your shoulder; Shoulder surgery - after

 - Your arm should bend at a 90° angle (a right angle) at your elbow.
 The sling should support your wrist and hand so that they do not extend past the sling.

-- Move your fingers, hand, and wrist around 3- 4 times during the day while they are in the sling.
-Each time, do this 10- 15 times.
+- Move your fingers, hand, and wrist around 3 to 4 times during the day while they are in the sling.
+Each time, do this 10 to 15 times.

-- Begin taking your arm out of the sling and let it hang loosely by your side when your doctor tells you it is okay.
-Do this for longer periods at a time each day.
+- When the surgeon tells you to, begin taking your arm out of the sling and let it hang loosely by your side.
+Do this for longer periods each day.

 If you wear a shoulder immobilizer, you can loosen it only at the wrist strap and straighten your arm at your elbow.
 Be careful not to move your shoulder when you do this.
-Do not completely take off the immobilizer unless your doctor tells you it is okay.
+DO NOT take off the immobilizer all the way unless the surgeon tells you it is OK.

-If you had rotator cuff surgery, or other ligament or labral surgery, you need to be careful with your shoulder.
-Ask your doctor what arm movements are safe to do.
+If you had rotator cuff surgery or other ligament or labral surgery, you need to be careful with your shoulder.
+Ask the surgeon what arm movements are safe to do.

-- Do not lift anything with this arm or hand.
+- Lift anything with this arm or hand.

-- Do not lean on the arm or put any weight on it.
+- Lean on the arm or put any weight on it.

-- Do not bring objects toward your stomach by pulling in with this arm and hand.
+- Bring objects toward your stomach by pulling in with this arm and hand.

-- Do not move or twist your elbow behind your body to reach for anything.
+- Move or twist your elbow behind your body to reach for anything.